Marshall FISHER v. Michael DRANKUS

 The field supervisor, after making an arrest, shall present to the detaining authorities a similar statement of the circumstances of violation.
 The field supervisor shall at once notify the board or department of the arrest and detention of the offender and shall submit a written report showing in what manner the offender has violated the conditions of parole or earned-release supervision.
 An offender for whose return a warrant has been issued by the board shall, after the issuance of such warrant, be deemed a fugitive from justice.

 At the next meeting of the board held after the issuance of a warrant for the retaking of any offender, the board shall be notified thereof; and if the offender shall have been taken into custody, he shall then be given an opportunity to appeal to the board in writing or in person why his parole should not be revoked.
-The hoard may then, or at any time in its discretion, terminate such parole or modify the terms and conditions thereof In the event the board shall revoke parole, the offender shall serve the remainder of the sentence originally imposed unless at a later date the hoard shall think it expedient to grant the offender a second parole.
+The board may then, or at any time in its discretion, terminate such parole or modify the terms and conditions thereof.
+In the event the board shall revoke parole, the offender shall serve the remainder of the sentence originally imposed unless at a later date the board shall think it expedient to grant the offender a second parole.
 In case a second parole shall not be granted, then the offender shall serve the remainder of the sentence originally imposed, and the time the offender was out on parole shall not be taken into account to diminish the time for which he was sentenced.

 The chairman and each member of the board and the designated parole revocation hearing officer, in the discharge of their duties, are authorized to administer oaths, to summon and examine witnesses, and take other steps as may be necessary to ascertain the truth of any matter about which they may have the right to inquire.

 (Current) § 47-7-27.
-Return of violator of parole or earned release. supervision; arrest of offender; hearing revocation of parole; imprisonment for technical violation to be served in technical violation center.
+Return of violator of parole or earned release supervision; arrest of offender; hearing revocation of parole; imprisonment for technical violation to be served in technical violation center.

 (1) The board may, at any time and upon a showing of probable violation of parole, issue a warrant for the return of any paroled offender to the custody of the department.
 The warrant shall authorize all persons named therein to return the paroled offender to actual custody of the department from which he was paroled.